codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

   You should also create and connect a test company to use while building your solution.

-* Familiarize yourself with Codat's asynchronous approach to [creating and updating data](/using-the-api/push), which leverages [webhooks](/using-the-api/webhooks/overview).
+* Familiarize yourself with Codat's asynchronous approach to [writing data](/using-the-api/push), which leverages [webhooks](/using-the-api/webhooks/overview).
 This process can be summarized as follows:

 ```mermaid
   sequenceDiagram